 You want the butter to end up the size of little peas.
 This will help bring the dough together cohesively without overworking it.

-Over-working the pie dough develops more gluten, which can make the baked crust tough and dense instead of light and flaky.
-This can also create shrinking in the crust while it’s baking.
-Additionally, over-working the dough with your hands can start to melt the butter, which will prevent that flaky texture from forming.
+Overworking the pie dough develops more gluten, which can make the baked crust tough and dense instead of light and flaky.
+This can also cause the crust to shrink while it’s baking.
+Additionally, overworking the dough with your hands can start to melt the butter, preventing that flaky texture from forming.

 Creating pea-sized bits of butter will also prevent the butter from pooling into greasy puddles as the pie bakes.
 I used to use larger chunks of butter and would encounter these grease pools too often, so I’ve scaled back to much smaller pieces.